ktneuro/ktneuro/about.md

 # Long-Term Goals (for now)
 - Attend graduate school and get way more into independent research
-- Pursue a PhD in neuroscience, with focus on brain-machine interfaces & computational modeling
+- Pursue a PhD in neuroscience, with some sort of focus on brain-machine interfaces, computational modeling, etc.
 - Working towards finding my ultimate future long-term career in neuroscience

 I created this website to showcase my projects, trials with coding, research experience, and outreach work.
 Thank you for reading.